MakSzafa/crossfit-register/README.md

+# 🏋️‍♀️ CrossFit Auto-Registration Bot

-This mini project is created to solve daily problem of my girlfriend.
+This mini project was created to solve a daily problem for my girlfriend.
-She has crossfit trainings which are only once a week and are very popular.
-This causes that often she was not able to sign up for these trainings.
+She attends CrossFit training sessions that are held only once a week and are extremely popular.
+As a result, she often couldn’t sign up in time.

+This project automates the sign-up process to ensure she never misses a session again.

+---

+## 🚀 How It Works

+The project consists of two scripts:

-One script (logger.py) is logging into her account (logging data are stored in .env file) and storing logged session in cookies.
+- **`logger.py`** – Logs into the CrossFit account using credentials stored in a `.env` file and saves the session in cookies.
-Second script (app.py) is signing up for specific training sessions.
+- **`app.py`** – Uses the saved session to sign up for specific training sessions.

-To automate the whole process, project was placed on VPS and scripts scheduled using cron
+The whole process runs automatically on a **VPS** using **cron jobs**.